BerkeleyLab/Marble/docs/README_fab.txt

 Gerber, Drill, IPC-D-356, Board stackup, BoM, and X-Y placement.

-The design is created in, and these manufacturing files are mostly exported from, KiCad version 5.1.5.
+The design is created in, and these manufacturing files are mostly exported from, KiCad version 5.1.8.

-This is an 12-layer, 1.6mm board.
-Materials and thicknesses according to the board stackup description: marble-stack.txt marble-stack.csv
+This is a 12-layer, 1.6mm board.
+Materials and thicknesses according to the board stackup description: marble-stack.txt

 Design rules are 0.10 mm space, 0.10 mm trace, 0.152 mm drill (0.35mm pad).
-The overall board size approximately follows the AMC double-width standard, specifically 150 mm x 180 mm.
+The overall board size is 150 mm x 180 mm, similar to the AMC double-width standard.

 Copper Gerber files, in order: marble-F_Cu.gbr